 Shifts in the public perception of the planet are impacting the new-construction world in Chicagoland.
 For some, the solution involves green homes that utilize sustainable materials.
-But also, the concept of resilience has also become part of the conversation as
+But also, the concept of resilience has also become part of the conversation as homebuyers seek out buildings designed to withstand the stresses of environmental change.

 Residential developers and builders often take cues from the commercial construction industry when it comes to incorporating new environmental standards.
-Chicago architects share ideas on how developers, designers and builders can incorporate eco-friendliness in a more holistic
+Chicago architects share ideas on how developers, designers and builders can incorporate eco-friendliness in a more holistic way.

 Find out how knowledgeable real estate pros are about new construction in Chicagoland and how their clients feel about sustainable building practices.

 It’s clear that sustainability is an important aspect of the homebuying process, and something brokers need to be knowledgeable about.
-That’s why the Chicago Association of Realtors recently launched its new sustainability initiative and work
+That’s why the Chicago Association of Realtors recently launched its new sustainability initiative and work group.

 Chicago ranked at No. 7 among the most sustainable cities in North America, according to Arcadis’ recently-released Sustainable Cities Mobility Index.
 To measure the sustainability of 100 cities across the world, the SCMI looks at three factors in each